liyi5895/collaborative-editor/memory-bank/activeContext.md

 ### Technical Insights
 - Slate.js has a steep learning curve but offers great flexibility for custom editor features
+- Breaking down large components into smaller pieces improves maintainability and readability
+- Custom hooks are powerful for encapsulating and reusing stateful logic
+- Explicit state updates are necessary when modifying Slate editor content
 - LangChain and LangGraph provide a structured way to work with language models
 - OpenRouter API simplifies integration with multiple LLM providers
 - React Query simplifies data fetching and caching, reducing the need for manual state management